bitburner-official/bitburner-src/markdown/bitburner.darknet.opencache.md

 </td><td>

-_(Optional)_ optional.
+_(Optional)_ Optional.
 If true, suppresses the toast notification that appears when opening a cache file.
 Defaults to false.

 </td></tr>